The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-advanced/assign-ai-unit-to-spawned-squad.md

 # Assign AI Unit To Spawned Squad

+## Description
+Assigns the AI Unit to the spawned Squad

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}